Date: 20 October 2014. Head Hints (and engine

 When going to the store is a

 problem and the brands I want are impossible to find, solutions must

 be found.
 Those of us living on boats do a bit of thinking dirt dwellers probably do

 consider.
 For me, that manifests itself when it comes to shopping

-for and stowing quantities toilet paper.
+for and stowing quantities of toilet paper.
+Specifically I prefer

-That's one reason friends with cars are
+That is one reason friends with cars are

 such a treat.
 I might buy a six pack of I.B.C. diet root beer if I